 The Skeleton Coast was named after the whale skeletons that once littered its shores, eerie remnants of the whaling industry.
 But other bones have now replaced them - the industrial, rusting ribs of wrecked ships, which fell prey to rocky outcrops and the heavy fog.
 This wild and desolate place is rarely frequented by tourists - to visit the northern end of the park you’ll need a permit, or to travel with a licensed operator.

-Take a trip to Namibia to ride through vast dune deserts, along the Skeleton Coast, jump on a safari and sleep under the stars with like-minded adventurers.
+Take a trip to Namibia to fat bike through vast dune deserts, ride along the Skeleton Coast, jump on a safari and sleep under the stars with like-minded adventurers.

 4. Twyfelfontein (ǀUi-ǁAis)